slsdetectorgroup/slsDetectorPackage/docs/src/quick_start_guide.rst

 .. note ::
-    | The streaming high water mark (commmand: rx_zmqhwm) and the receiving high water mark (command: zmqhwm) is by default the lib zmq's default (currently 1000).
+    | The streaming high water mark (command: rx_zmqhwm) and the receiving high water mark (command: zmqhwm) is by default the lib zmq's default (currently 1000).
     | At Gui startup, these values are set to 2.
 Hence, for very fast detectors, many frames will be dropped to be able to view the latest in the gui.
     | One can still change this setting in the gui in the Plot tab (ZMQ Streaming), from the command line or API.
     | Both hwm's can be set to a -1 to use the lib's default.